mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

 ## SDRC_MissionConfig
 ```
-int version : See General parameters
+int version : Version id of the file
-string author : See General parameters
+string author : Author of the file
 int missionCycleTime : (seconds) The cycle time the mission states are run
 bool showMarker : Show mission marker on map.
 False will disable markers.
 bool showHint : Show players a hint with details about the missions.
 False will disable hints.